UniversalViewer/universalviewer/CONTRIBUTING.md

     `npm install`

-## Debug Builds
+## Running the examples on localhost

 To build the debug version of the viewer, just run (on the command line, in the `universalviewer` folder):

-    npm run build
+    npm start

-This will compile the [.less](http://lesscss.org) files into .css and [.ts](http://typescriptlang.org) files into .js.
+This will compile the project using webpack and serve the examples on `localhost:8080`

 ## Distribution Builds

 To build the distribution version of the UV, just run (on the command line, in the `universalviewer` folder):

-    npm run build:dist
+    npm run build

-## Examples

-To view the examples run:

-    npm start

 #### 2. Open `universalviewer` folder in your IDE

 UV source code lives inside the `/src/` folder.

 Here is a [diagram](https://docs.google.com/drawings/d/1i484Jd32FoLwtE5uvkBA6l5LV-DioSOZDIWD0WfhWl8/edit?usp=sharing) showing the overall architecture of the project.

-The UV aims to be "framework agnostic", as it needs to be used in a variety of contexts.
-Therefore it is written in "plain" TypeScript and doesn't use a framework such as React or AngularJS.
-However, [StencilJS](https://stenciljs.com) is now being used to develop parts of the UV as generic Web Components, e.g. https://github.com/UniversalViewer/uv-ebook-components

 #### 3. Run test suite